SES AI Corporation Securities Fraud Class Action Result of Weak Revenue Guidance and 37% Stock Decline - Investors may Contact Lewis Kahn, Esq, at Kahn Swick & Foti, LLC

-NEW YORK and NEW ORLEANS, May 26, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors with substantial losses that they have until June 26, 2026 to file lead plaintiff applications in a securities class action lawsuit against SES AI Corporation purchased or otherwise acquired the Company’s securities between January 29, 2025 and March 4, 2026, inclusive (the “Class Period”).
+NEW YORK and NEW ORLEANS, June 02, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors with substantial losses that they have until June 26, 2026 to file lead plaintiff applications in a securities class action lawsuit against SES AI Corporation (NYSE: SES) (“SES” or the “Company”), if they purchased or otherwise acquired the Company’s securities between January 29, 2025 and March 4, 2026, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the District of Massachusetts.

 What You May Do